PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 17:59:49
+Last updated: 2024-04-05 18:00:22
-Random Quote: I feel like her sobriety is completely dependent on how available I am to her. - Jules Vaughn
+Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
+There is no safe way to grasp it.  -  Dalla